STAY WITH US

 Modern art lovers now have a unique opportunity to stay in a cottage on the 250 acre Rodd estate formerly owned by Sir Sidney Nolan.
 The estate sits in the beautiful Hindwell Valley on the English Welsh border close to the picturesque Welsh market town of Presteigne and the internationally renowned town of books, Hay on Wye.

 The lovely one-bedroom cottage, formerly the gardener’s cottage, sits amongst a collection of medieval buildings which centre around Rodd Court, the Jacobean manor house Sidney lived in with his wife Mary.
 There is space to paint or write and guests are free to wander the grounds and gardens and take in the tranquil location which first drew Sidney to live there.
 Guests can also tour Rodd Court and, when open to the public (April – Sept) view Sidney’s work.

 The cottage is run by The Sidney Nolan Trust which promotes access to contemporary arts and in particular Sidney’s work.
 All proceeds from the cottage rental go towards the Trust’s annual education and creative programme which works with local school children and with visiting artists from around the world.
-The Trust also runs masterclasses in printmaking and drawing so for guests more creatively inclined there is also an opportunity to take part during a stay (course fees are additional to the hire of the cottage; 2020 programme to be announced).
+The Trust also runs masterclasses in printmaking and drawing so for guests more creatively inclined there is also an opportunity to take part during a stay (course fees are additional to the hire of the cottage; 2020 workshops viewable here).